PierfrancescoSoffritti/android-youtube-player/README.md

 ```

 ### Chromecast
-The *chromecast-sender* module is an optional extension library for the *core* module.
-Use this if you need to cast YouTube videos from your app to a Chromecast device.
+The *chromecast-sender* module contains the Chromecast YouTube Player.
+Use it if you need to cast YouTube videos from your app to a Chromecast device.
 ```
 dependencies {
-  implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:9.0.1'
   implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:chromecast-sender:0.17'
 }
 ```